-Transvaginal ultrasounds are used most often during early pregnancy, when the uterus and fallopian tubes are closer to the vagina, but may also be used later in pregnancy to assess the cervix length or placental location.
+Transvaginal ultrasounds are used most often during early pregnancy, when the uterus and fallopian tubes are closer to the vagina.
+They may also be used later in pregnancy to assess the cervix length or placental location.

-The ultrasound results will be sent to your physician, or midwife in a timely manner. we are not at liberty to discuss the findings of the exam with you (as is the case with any other medical test you might have), some limited information may be given following the examination but the finall results will have to be discussed with your doctor or other health care provider
+The ultrasound results will be sent to your physician, or midwife in a timely manner.
+We are not at liberty to discuss the findings of the exam with you (as is the case with any other medical test you might have).
+Some limited information may be given following the examination but the final results will have to be discussed with your doctor or health care provider.

-Measurements of the nuchal translucency (a collection of fluid under the skin at the back of a baby’s neck) will be taken.
+Measurements of the Nuchal Translucency - a collection of fluid under the skin at the back of a baby’s neck will be taken.
 The patient will also be required to perform IPS bloodwork at this time.
-IPS forms should be provided and completed by your health care provider.
-These forms must be presented at the time of your appointment.
+IPS forms should be provided and completed by your health care provider, and presented at the time of your appointment.

-Level 2 ultrasound – performed between 18-21 weeks (or any time during second and third trimester).
-Level 2 or targeted ultrasounds are usually ordered by your physician or health care provider when there is some increased risk in your pregnancy or as a method to complete images that may have been difficult during a previous ultrasound examination. your physician/health care provider may ask that special attention be given to specific parts of the baby – the brain, the heart, or other organs. there are no special preparations required for this type of ultrasound. you may have a support person with you during the procedure but any accompanying children should remain supervised in the waiting area. the exam may take 30 minutes.
+Level 2 Ultrasound – performed between 18-21 weeks (or any time during second and third trimester).
+Level 2 or targeted ultrasounds are usually ordered by your physician or health care provider when there is some increased risk in your pregnancy or as a method to complete images that may have been difficult during a previous ultrasound examination.
+Your physician/health care provider may ask that special attention be given to specific parts of the baby – the brain, the heart, or other organs.

-Growth study/biophysical profile – performed in third trimester.
-Growth studies may be performed to monitor the growth of your baby. growth studies cannot be done on a weekly basis as this can result in inaccurate weight estimations. fetal growth studies should only be done after 10 – 14 days from the previous exam if necessary.
+Growth Study/Biophysical Profile – performed in third trimester.
+Growth studies may be performed to monitor the growth of your baby.
+They cannot be done on a weekly basis as this can result in inaccurate weight estimations - they should only be done after 10 – 14 days from the previous exam (if necessary).

-Doppler ultrasound – second and third trimester.
-A doppler ultrasound measures blood flow in the umbilical cord and vessels in the babies head, heart and abdomen. these measurements can provide details about the babies circulation.
+Doppler Ultrasound – performed in second and third trimester.
+A doppler ultrasound measures blood flow in the umbilical cord and vessels in the babies head, heart and abdomen.
+These measurements can provide details about the babies circulation.

-Fetal echocardiography – performed in second and third trimester.
-This type of ultrasound provides a detailed image of the baby’s heart and blood vessels. it may be used to confirm or rule out a congenital heart defect. you may have a support person with you during this procedure but any accompanying children should remain supervised in the waiting area. the exam may take 30 minutes.
+Fetal Echocardiography – performed in second and third trimester.
+This type of ultrasound provides a detailed image of the baby’s heart and blood vessels.
+It may be used to confirm or rule out a congenital heart defect.